ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 export BOB_PK="0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a"
 ```

-- Deploy a contract which delegates calls from the user and executes on their behalf.
+- We need to deploy a contract which delegates calls from the user and executes on their behalf.
 The contract itself is very basic, it will delegate the call and emit an `Executed` event for debugging purposes:

 ```bash
 forge create SimpleDelegateContract --private-key $BOB_PK